ElementsProject/lightning/doc/lightning-listchannels.7.md

 If *source* is a node id, then only channels leading from that node id are returned.

+If *destination* is a node id, then only channels leading to that node id are returned.

+Only one of *short\_channgel\_id*, *source* or *destination* can be supplied.
-If neither is supplied, data on all lightning channels known to this node, are returned.
+If nothing is supplied, data on all lightning channels known to this node, are returned.
 These can be local channels or public channels broadcast on the gossip network.